Whiteboxk/GsConnectionManager/README.md

 Steps to install:

-1. Download the GsConnectionManager_1.0.apk file that is at the root of the repository.
-You can use the link https://github.com/Whiteboxk/GsConnectionManager/raw/master/GsConnectionManager_1.0.apk
+1. Download the GsConnectionManager apk file from the latest release.
+You can use the link https://github.com/Whiteboxk/GsConnectionManager/releases/download/GsConnectionManager_1.0/GsConnectionManager_1.0.apk
 2. Open the downloaded file.
 3. Allow installation.